deltachat/deltachat-pages/en/help.md

 In this case, Delta Chat doesn't need to watch the Inbox.

-### How Can I Change My Account to a Different E-Mail Address?
+### How can I change my account to a different e-mail address?

 1. Change your address at the “Password and Account” seetings screen in Delta Chat, enter your password (and if necessary, server settings) for the new